Planning a visit to Rome’s Colosseum in 2026?

 Will language barriers be a problem at the Colosseum?

 English is widely used on tours and visitor materials, but booking the right language option matters if you want a guided visit.
+If you book through a third-party tour provider, confirm the tour language before paying.

 Read the language advice.